PennLINC/qsirecon/docs/usage.rst

 CUDA Support
 ============

-As of version 0.6.7 CUDA version 9.1 is supported in the QSIPrep container!
+As of version 0.6.7 CUDA version 9.1 is supported in the QSIRecon container!
 To run locally using docker you will need the nvidia container runtime installed for Docker version 19.0.3 or higher.
 Singularity images will run with CUDA 9.1 with the ``-nv`` flag.